Home › Ukraine › Information for Ukrainians › Moving on from hosting

 Many councils have lists of people who been waiting years to move into social housing as there are not enough social houses to meet the need.

-Ukrainian Refugee Help has created a page with more information on Council and Social Housing including how to apply.
+There is a webpage with more information on Council and Social Housing – Ukrainian Refugee Help including how to apply.

 If you are at risk of homelessness, contact your council up to 56 days before your accommodation arrangement ends, and the council can provide homeless prevention support.